Vernon Gholston: Professional career

-2008 NFL Draft
+Pre-draft

-Gholston declared for the 2008 NFL Draft and was projected as a top 10 pick.
+Gholston declared for the 2008 NFL draft and was projected as a top 10 pick.
 He tied the highest bench press score at the NFL combine with 37 repetitions at 225 lb.
 Gholston was one of two players to record a quarterback sack against two-time consensus All-American and 2008 NFL Draft number one overall selection Jake Long in Long's NCAA career.
-Gholston was invited to attend the 2008 NFL Draft in New York.
+Gholston was invited to attend the 2008 NFL draft in New York.
 He drew comparisons to Kalimba Edwards.